OpenSCvx/OpenSCvx/docs/Usage/tutorials.md

 ```

-Now lets go ahead and instatiate all of the constraints.
+Now lets go ahead and instantiate all of the constraints.
 Since we wish to enforce the the drone collision free for *all time*, not only at node points, we will use the ```ctcs``` decorator to create a constraint function.
 We will also enforce our minimum and maximum state constraints using the same decorator.
 Control minimum and maximum constraints are handled under the hood by ```OCP.py```.

 !!! note
     In the min-max constraints we exclude the last state which is the augmented state $y$, which models the integral of constraint violation as this state will be handled differently under the hood on ```OCP.py``` with the Linear Constraint Qualification (LICQ) constraint.